Tyrod Taylor: Sophomore year

 Coming into the 2008 season, Taylor was intended to be redshirted.
 After Virginia Tech's loss to East Carolina University though, his redshirt was taken off due to Tech's need for more offense.
 Taylor's first appearance of the season came in the second game of the season against Furman, where he rushed for 112 yards and a touchdown.
 His first sophomore start came in the following week against Georgia Tech.

 After starting every game of the 2008 season leading up to the Florida State game on October 25, Taylor suffered a high ankle sprain on the first play of the Florida State game.
 Sean Glennon relieved Taylor at the quarterback position after this setback.
 While Glennon got the start versus Miami, Taylor split time with Glennon and led a crucial fourth quarter to make it a two-point game 16–14.
-However, he was sacked in a crucial 4th and 3 with less than two minutes to go.
+However, he was sacked in a crucial 4th and 3 with less than two minutes left.
 After the loss, Taylor started against Duke.
 After committing five turnovers in the first half, he was pulled from the game and replaced by Sean Glennon.
 Taylor then started next week at Virginia.
-He performed well including a 73-yard run.
-He was 12-for-18 for 137 yards and one touchdown while rushing 16 times for 137 yards.
-He then started in the ACC Championship Game win over Boston College and was named the ACC Championship Game MVP.
+He performed well including a 73-yard run and finished the game going 12-for-18 for 137 yards and a touchdown while also rushing 16 times for 137 yards.
+Taylor then started in the ACC Championship Game win over Boston College and was named the ACC Championship Game MVP.
 On January 1, 2009, he led the Hokies to a 20–7 victory over the Cincinnati Bearcats in the 2009 Orange Bowl.
-Overall, he finished his sophomore season with 1,036 passing yards with two touchdowns and seven interceptions.
+Overall, Taylor finished his sophomore season with 1,036 passing yards with two touchdowns and seven interceptions.

 Junior year

-During his junior season, Taylor led the Hokies to a 9–3 regular season record and a 2nd-place finish in the Coastal Division of the ACC.
+During his junior season, Taylor led the Hokies to a 9–3 regular season record and a second-place finish in the Coastal Division of the ACC.
 The Hokies played the Tennessee Volunteers in the 2009 Chick-fil-A Bowl and won 37–14, finishing with a final record of 10–3.
 After climbing as high as #4 in the rankings, Tech lost back to back games against Georgia Tech and North Carolina, but finished the season ranked 10th in both the AP and USA Today Top 25 polls.
-In the 2009 season, he finished with 2,311 passing yards, 13 touchdowns, and five interceptions.
-After his junior season, he had a 23–5 career record at Virginia Tech, which was the second most wins of all time for a starting quarterback at Virginia Tech.
+In the 2009 season, Taylor finished with 2,311 passing yards, 13 touchdowns, and five interceptions.
+After his junior season, Taylor had a 23–5 career record at Virginia Tech, which was the second most wins of all time for a starting quarterback at Virginia Tech.